u-boot/u-boot/doc/develop/driver-model/livetree.rst

 Future work
 -----------

 Live tree support was introduced in U-Boot 2017.07.
-There is still quite a bit of work to do to flesh this out:

-- tests for all access functions
-- more support for livetree modification
-- addition of more access functions as needed
+Some possible enhancements
+are:

 - support for livetree in SPL and before relocation (if desired)